kh8fb/LAL-Parser-Server/README.md

 # LAL Parser Server

-This is a Flask-based server intended for running and receiving parsed sentences from the trained [LAL Parser by Khalil Mrini](https://github.com/KhalilMrini/LAL-Parser) .
+This is a Flask-based server intended for running and receiving constituency parsing or dependency parsing from the trained [LAL Parser by Khalil Mrini](https://github.com/KhalilMrini/LAL-Parser).
 This package goes with a Singularity container definition script [here](https://github.com/kh8fb/kh8fb_singularity/tree/master/definition_scripts).
-Below are some helpful installation steps and tricks.
+Below are some helpful installation steps.

 ## Installation